MEET MATTHEW CAMPUZANO

-The Pediatric Hydrocephalus Foundation (PHF), the nation’s #1 advocate for children with Hydrocephalus, needs your help Today for our Hydrocephalus Awareness MONEY BOMB to raise funds for our outstanding initiatives & Hydrocephalus research project funding rolling out in 2013 and beyond!
+The Pediatric Hydrocephalus Foundation (PHF), the nation’s #1 advocate for children with Hydrocephalus, needs your help Today for our 4th Annual Hydrocephalus Awareness MONEY BOMB to raise funds for our amazing initiatives & Hydrocephalus research project funding rolling out in 2016 and beyond!

-The PHF is dedicated to raising the level of awareness of this incurable brain condition, providing support to those who are diagnosed with Hydrocephalus, and most of all raising money to help fund a cure and better treatment options for our children!
+The PHF is dedicated to raising the level of awareness of this incurable brain condition, providing support to those who are diagnosed with Hydrocephalus, and most of all raising money to help fund a cure and better treatment options for our loved ones fighting this battle!

-So we’re asking everyone to participate in the first ever Hydrocephalus Awareness MONEY BOMB Today so we can end this year’s Hydrocephalus Awareness Month with a bang, and keep the momentum going for the next few months and into 2014!
+So we’re asking everyone to participate again, in the 4th Annual Hydrocephalus Awareness MONEY BOMB TODAY so we can end this year’s Hydrocephalus Awareness Month with a bang, and keep the momentum going for the next few months and into 2017!

 We are counting on you to contribute and push the PHF to new heights!!!
 Click below, and thank you for your generosity!!!